GANs4AO/I2IT4AO/README.md

 _F Ferreira, E Gendron, G Rousset, and D Gratadour.
 Numerical estimation of wavefront error breakdown in adaptive optics.
 Astronomy and astrophysics (Berlin), 616:A102, 2018a_

-**UPDATE**
+**UPDATE:
 This initial work lead to some great results for PSF Reconstruction, AO real time control and atmospheric parameter estimation, and Free Space Optical Communication.
-Please see the following papers that this work facilitated:
+Please see the following papers that this work facilitated:**

 B. Pou, J. Smith, E. Quinones, M. Martin, D. Gratadour, **"Model-free reinforcement learning with a non-linear reconstructor for closed-loop adaptive optics control with a pyramid wavefront sensor,"** Proc.
 SPIE 12185, Adaptive Optics Systems VIII, 121852U (29 August 2022); https://doi.org/10.1117/12.2627849